gowda-m/aws-devops-projects/aws-infrastructure-management/ec2-image-ami-management/README.md

 This project demonstrates how to:

-* Create an AMI (Amazon Machine Image) from an EC2 instance
+* Create AMI (Amazon Machine Image) from EC2 instance
 * Launch a new EC2 instance using the AMI
 * Verify data and configuration cloning